StratifyLabs/StratifyLabs.github.io/_posts/2018-02-10-Installing-StratifyOS-on-Nucleo-F446ZE.md

 ---

 <img class="post_image" src="{{ BASE_PATH }}/images/nucleo-f446ze.png" />
-Stratify OS can be installed from the cloud on the Nucleo-F446ZE board in less than one minute.
+Stratify OS can be installed from the cloud on the Nucleo-F446ZE board (and other Nucleo144 boards) in less than one minute.

 ## First Things First